LCA UGANDA

 • Stronger economic resilience for vulnerable households.

-• A sustainable, professional coalition that can guide ECCD interventions across Greater Kampala and beyond.
+• sustainable, professional coalition that can guide ECCD interventions across Greater Kampala and beyond.

 Partnerships at the Core